 It has been performed in two city city venues (Birmingham Bullring and Victoria Square) and in Castle Vale.
 Many thousands have heard it, and extracts used in presentations.

 The Graffeati Project is another Youth Communications Programme.

 We commissioned Panda, a Birmingham-based artist to create two live graffiti installations at the Kings Heath Dining Club Food Festival in July 2018, with the topic of food crime.
 The installations are portable for use at other events.

 Other projects from The New Optimists

-The Elliott Review Birmingham: Our ‘best case scenario’ is coped word-for-word in Annex N of the Elliot Review into the Integrity and Assurance of Food Supply Networks: A National Food Crime Prevention Framework.
+The Elliott Review Birmingham: Our ‘best case scenario’ in that report is copied word-for-word in Annex N of the Government’s Elliot Review into the Integrity and Assurance of Food Supply Networks: A National Food Crime Prevention Framework (2014).

 The Birmingham 2050 Scenarios Project which explored possible food futures for Birmingham in 2050.
 There were two Narrativum Projects associated with it:

 The first was a writing project, One Family, Four Stories by Ellie and Keith Richards.